mozilla/nmap-agent/README.md

       * Scan from Docker => Docker Network
       * Scan from Docker => VPC

-# nmap-agent-server (server) / S3 bucket
+# S3 bucket

-A simple receiving endpoint for Simplified JSON port scan data
+A simple receiving location for Simplified JSON port scan data

 Inputs:
   - Uploads of Simplified JSON scan results via write only access (limit exposure if a single node is corrupted)